robmoore-i/LanguageLearning/README.md

 UI for submitting lesson plans - which are producers(functions which return questions) and their corresponding inputs.
 Completely configurable - can be used to create maths questions, vocab questions or programming questions.

+# Seperation of learning from practice

+Learning something for the first time is different from practicing it later.
+There should be different exercises for learning something for the first time and for revisiting a topic later.